Easy Vegan Meals for One

 Base ingredients:

-Simply follow the ramen directions to cook the noodles and broth (I omit the oil since I find it’s tasty without it, you’re call).
-While they cook, saute veggies in a pan with 1/4 cup water.
+Simply follow the ramen directions to cook the noodles and broth (I omit the oil since I find it’s tasty without it, your call).
+While they cook, sauté or steam veggies in a pan with 1/4 cup water.
 When the noodles/broth are ready, combine them with the veggies in the pan, add in tofu of choice and top with fresh herbs and/or sriracha.

-This prep feels more elevated than just eating out of the paper cup and it’s a scrumptious way to pack in the veggies;).
-Definitely one of my go-to vegan meals for one.
+This prep feels more elevated than just eating out of the paper cup and it’s a scrumptious way to pack in the veggies!

 For a tasty, unique spin on a salad, try yuba noodles!
 These delicate noodles made of tofu skins are high in protein, low in carbs, and totally hit the noodle craving.